-The Senior Manager/Officer with direct responsibility for climate change is IFF's Group President, Fragrances as well as our EVP of Operations.
-The EVP and Group President report directly to the Chairman and CEO.
-Our Vice President of Global Sustainability, and the Sustainability Business Council, which is a cross-functional team of business leaders from throughout the company, including R&D, Human Resources, Procurement, Operations, Communications, and Regulatory Affairs, support the Group President, Fragrances to drive climate change throughout the organization.
-Our Eco-efficiency Pillar Team, composed of Operations representatives from each of our regions, is responsible for climate change management in Operations and has implemented numerous projects to enable us to reach our 2015 climate change-related goals and achieve progress towards our 2020 climate-change related goals, which are (normalized per metric ton of production):
+The EVP of Operations is responsible for climate change issues in operations and at the facilities.
+The EVP's report directly to the Chairman and CEO.
+Our Ecoefficiency Pillar Team, composed of Operations representatives from each of our regions, is drives climate change management in Operations and has implemented numerous projects to enable us to reach our 2016 climate change-related goals and achieve progress towards our 2020 climate-change related goals, which are (normalized per metric ton of production):